botpress/readme/docs/INTEGRATIONS/building-integrations/getting-started/how-to-setup-oauth-with-github-in-botpress-using-integrations.md

 ## Integration

-The integration has a couple of responsibilities: generating the OAuth link that users will click on and capturing a successful authentication which then emits an event containing the conversation ID and data about the authenticated user.
+The integration has a couple of responsibilities:

+1. Generating the OAuth link that users will click on
+2. Capturing a successful authentication which then emits an event containing the conversation ID and data about the authenticated user.

 This is achieved using an action ( here called “Generate OAuth2 URL” ) and the integration’s Botpress webhook handler.
 The webhook captures successful authentication and emits a Botpress event ( in this case, “User Authenticated” ).

-This is achieved by the following code:
+You can use the following code as a starting point to achieve the above result:

+In `integration.definition.ts` we define the events (which bot builders can hook onto in the Studio), and actions which allow for generating the URL that should be displayed to the end user.

 ```typescript integration.definition.ts
 import { conversation, IntegrationDefinition, z } from '@botpress/sdk'